 The COVID-19 pandemic accelerated digital transformation on a global scale.
 It changed the way we work and how the global workforce relies on technology.
 Many workers around the world began to work remotely, and still are after a full year.

 This is more than just a temporary workstyle change.
 According to a February 2021 Gartner study, 70% of customer service and support employees want to continue working from home after the pandemic ends.
 Additionally, companies have discovered that remote work policies can help cut costs and maximize growth potential.
 As the global business community moves past the pandemic, it is likely that many organizations will utilize hybrid workforces; where part of their employee base works in-office and another part works remote.

 However, while the benefits of remote work are plentiful, there are several cybersecurity challenges brought on by this new style of work.
 The high costs and business consequences of a data breach could outweigh the potential benefits of a hybrid workforce.

 By taking important steps to mitigate the most critical threats, organizations can minimize risk and maximize opportunity as digital transformation continues to roll on.

 Here are some key steps business leaders can take to secure their hybrid workforces and improve their overall security postures.

-Join us throughout May for our 3-part webinar series, as our panel of experts discuss how to prepare your organization for before, during, and after a security breach.
+In our 3-part webinar series, our panel of experts discussed how to prepare your organization before, during, and after a security breach.
+View the recording.

 Cybercriminals are always looking for the easiest point of entry into an environment.
 They usually find success breaching devices that are not protected by an antivirus, don’t have a firewall, or don’t have the latest Microsoft security updates.